-Skiworld, is a company run by skiers, for skiers, and the majority of our overseas staff also use the same ski hire and equipment as our guests.
+Skiworld is a company run by skiers, for skiers, and our overseas staff use the same ski hire suppliers as our guests.
 What better way to find out about our equipment hire (and get some choice recommendations!) than from the people that use it on a daily basis?

 Any loss or damage to hired equipment must be reported to the ski hire shop immediately.
 It must be paid for in resort and the appropriate insurance claim submitted when you return to the UK.
 (This depends on your policy and is subject to conditions.
 Please make sure you are aware of the level of cover offered by your policy).
 Many shops offer ‘top up’ insurance to cover excesses.
 In some resorts a refundable deposit is payable for hire equipment as well as separate breakage insurance.
 You must ensure that your equipment is returned to the hire shop before closure on the day before departure or the day of travel.
 See more on insurance and find out about the options available.